Timothy O. Howe

-Timothy Otis Howe (February 24, 1816 – March 25, 1883) was a member of the United States Senate for three terms, representing the state of Wisconsin from March 4, 1861, to March 3, 1879.
-He also served as U.S. Postmaster General under President Chester A. Arthur from 1881 until his death in 1883.
-Earlier in his career, he was a justice of the Wisconsin Supreme Court.
+Timothy Otis Howe (February 24, 1816 – March 25, 1883) was an American lawyer, jurist, Republican politician, and Wisconsin pioneer.
+He was a United States senator for three terms, representing the state of Wisconsin from March 4, 1861, to March 3, 1879.
+He later served as the 30th U.S. Postmaster General under President Chester A. Arthur, from 1881 until his death in 1883.
+While he was serving as U.S. senator, President Ulysses S. Grant offered to appoint Howe as Chief Justice of the United States, following the death of Salmon P. Chase, but Howe declined because he believed that it would result in his U.S. Senate seat being claimed by a Democrat.